Setting up a Smart Home - How to Update Clipsal Wiser (Zigbee) Without the Hub

 And you’re done!
 That was really painful, and when you do 20+ switches, you’ll be cursing a company that ships products with old firmware.

 It should also be noted that I don’t believe that this updates it to the latest firmware.
-It does, however, update it to a version that works well enough that I haven’t experienced any issues so far.
+It does, however, update mechs to a version that works well enough that I haven’t experienced any issues so far.

 I’ve posted this now in order to help others as I work through it.